vivektheds/P3-OpenStreetMap-DataWrangling-with-SQL/README.md

      'CA': set(['CA 90012'])}

-#### We have handled this inconsistency in Audit.py
+#### We have handled this inconsistency in LA OSM Audit.ipynb

 ## 3. Database schema preparation
 After auditing I have converted OSM xml data to CSV format then imported these CSV files into sqlite database.

-I have used **'LA OSM database.py'** file to convert xml document data into CSV then created tables for each CSV files and loaded that data into database table which helps to explore data more efficiently.
+I have used **'LA OSM database.ipynb'** file to convert xml document data into CSV then created tables for each CSV files and loaded that data into database table which helps to explore data more efficiently.

 ### Los Angeles Map Data overview